PdoyleC/everyday-life/README.md

 ### Trip List

-- In Trip List the user can have their own personal list of things that they need for there next trip/adventure away.
+- In Trip List the user can have their own personal list of things that they need for their next trip/adventure away.
 - It can be a to do list for the user.
-- Users can add items, see there items entered under the add items section, users can search for items, edit/update and deleted items entered.
+- Users can add items, see their items entered under the add items section, users can search for items, edit/update and deleted items entered.
 - The list is ordered in if the user needs to buy it or not, if the item needs to be bought then the item is top of the list and if it doesn't need to be bought it goes down the bottom of the list.
 This is so the user can see first what needs to be bought.
-- Users have full CRUD over there items entered.
+- Users have full CRUD over their items entered.

 <img src="readmedoc/tripslist.png" alt="Trips List">

-- Users can add there items here.
+- Users can add their items here.
 Users can enter item name, the number that needed and also if the user needs to buy the item or not.

 <img src="readmedoc/triplistadditem.png" alt="Trip List Add Item Page">

 - Users can search for an item entered also.
-If the user have loads of items on there list, this search feature will come in handy to see if an item have already been entered.
+If the user has loads of items on their list, this search feature will come in handy to see if an item has already been entered.

 <img src="readmedoc/triplistsearch.png" alt="Trip List Search List">
 <img src="readmedoc/triplistaddeditemslist.png" alt="Trip list Added items list">

 - Users have full CRUD over the items.
-Users can update or deleted there items by pressing the 3 dots.
+Users can update or deleted their items by pressing the 3 dots.

 <img src="readmedoc/triplistedit.png" alt="trip list edit List">

 ### Adventures

--  Users have there own private personal space to upload there own adventures just for them to look at.
+-  Users have their own private personal space to upload their own adventures just for them to look at.
 Users can add a post adventure here by clicking Add an Adventure button.
-Users have full CRUD over there posts entered.
+Users have full CRUD over their posts entered.

 <img src="readmedoc/myadventures.png" alt="My Adventures">

-- Users can enter there own personal adventures here.
+- Users can enter their own personal adventures here.
 Users can add a personal note here also, maybe to say who they were with or how long of a trip it was.

 <img src="readmedoc/addadventurespage.png" alt="Add Adventures Page ">